hhow09/hhow09.github.io/content/blog/paper-dremel/paper-dremel.md

 Three core ideas in Dremel which enable serverless analytics:
 1. Disaggregation of compute, storage and memory
 2. Fault Tolerance and Restartability
     - each subtask are deterministic and repeatable
     - task dispatcher may need to dispatching multiple copies of the same task to alleviate unresponsive workers.
 3. Virtual Scheduling Units
     - Dremel scheduling logic was designed to work with abstract units of compute and memory called slots

 ### Evolution of serverless architecture
+Dremel continued to evolve its serverless capabilities, making them one of the key characteristics of Google BigQuery today.

 1. Centralized Scheduling
+    - The scheduler uses the entire cluster state to make scheduling decisions which enables better utilization and isolation.
+(Figure 3)

+    {% image "./system-architecture-and-execution.png", "System architecture and execution inside a server node" %}

 2. Shuffle Persistence Layer
     - allow decoupling scheduling and execution of different stages of the query.
 3. Flexible Execution DAGs
     - query coordinator builds the query plan (tree) and send to the workers
     - Workers from the leaf stage read from the storage layer and write to the shuffle persistence layer.

+     {% image "./shuffle-based-execution-plan.png", "Shuffle-based execution plan" %}

 4. Dynamic Query Execution
     - query execution plan can dynamically change during runtime based on the statistics collected during query execution.

 ## Columar Storage For Nested Data
 The main design decision behind **repetition and definition levels encoding** was to encode all structure information within the column itself, so it can be accessed without reading ancestor fields.